aniruddha84/greenjaguar/README.md

 # Greenjaguar

-Ruby Library to apply retry behavior to arbitrary code blocks.
-This library is still in development and NOT ready for usage.
+Ruby Library to apply retry behavior to arbitrary code blocks with different policies like fibonacci, exponential backoff, etc. This basically the 'retry' construct on steroids.

+Potential uses are for accessing cloud-based services that experience transient faults.
+We should encapsulate our calls with appropriate retry policies to make our applications more robust.

 Features:
-- Will support wait strategies like Fibonacci, Exponential Backoff, etc.
+It currently supports following retry policies:
+    * Default (no wait)
+    * Fibonacci (wait times between retries increase in fibonacci sequence)
+    * ExponentialBackOff (wait times increase using exponential backoff)
+    * Random (wait times between retries vary between 0 - 5 secs)

+You can specify the time unit for retry (:sec or :ms).
+Default is seconds.

+If all retries fail, the last exception will be raised.

 ## Installation